kapusta/distuli.js/README.markdown

   name: "name", // the name of a css selector with a transition or animation
   complete: function() {
     //do stuff
-    $(this).html("I got animated."); // the element with an id of "thing" now has "I got animated." in it.
+    $(this).html("I got animated."); // the element with an id of "thingy" now has "I got animated." in it.
   }
 });
 </pre>